mbortola/docker-jboss-load-balancing/README.md

   * eventually patched

 ## Description
-This project use docker-compose to orchestrate 3 container: 1 with apache2 and 2 (but it coul easily grow) with jboss eap (i tested it with a 6.4.6 eap).
+This project use docker-compose to orchestrate 3 container: 1 with apache2 and 2 (but you could easily increase) with jboss eap (i tested it with a 6.4.6 eap).

 ## Steps